 Skip to main content

-The College (Second Level) APT Review Committee’s Responsibilities
+The College (Second Level) APT Chair and Review Committee’s Responsibilities

-• Ensuring that there were no procedural or due process violations during the first level review, as well as ensuring the accuracy and completeness of the dossier to this point in the review.
-If there are significant deviations from the expected elements of a dossier, or the conduct of the review, the College APT Committee may remand the case back to the lower level for reconsideration and corrective action.
+• Ensuring that there were no procedural or due process violations by all parties (e.g., members of the APT committee, the candidate, others outside the unit conducting the review who may have an interest in the tenure and/or promotion of the candidate) involved in the review process during the first level review, as well as ensuring the accuracy and completeness of the dossier to this point in the review.
+If there are significant deviations from the expected elements of a dossier, or the conduct of the review, the College APT Committee may remand the case back to the lower level with written instructions for reconsideration and corrective action.

-• Carefully reviewing and evaluating the candidate’s accomplishments in teaching, scholarship, mentoring, service, and if applicable, Extension.
+• Reviewing and evaluating carefully the candidate’s accomplishments in teaching, scholarship, mentoring, service, and if applicable, Extension.

 • Meeting to discuss and vote on the candidate’s case for tenure and/or promotion.